-Court Reverses Wisconsin Legislature’s Post-Election Power Grab
+Fighting the Wisconsin Legislature’s Power Grab

-Today’s court ruling is a win for democracy.
+The court ruling was a win for democracy.
 The Dane County Circuit Court ruled that the plaintiffs were likely to succeed in showing that the laws were invalid because they were passed during an unlawful “extraordinary session.”
 The Wisconsin constitution empowers the legislature to meet only in regular sessions established by statute, or in a “special session” called by the governor.
 No constitutional provision allows for the legislature to call an “extraordinary session” on its own initiative.
 And for good reason.
 As the court concluded, “the people’s liberty is imperiled by a Legislature that can meet at will any time, with little warning and even less of a published agenda.”

 While multiple lawsuits have challenged various provisions of the legislation, this lawsuit is the only one that sought to invalidate the entire “extraordinary session” as unconstitutional.
 It was also the first to reach a hearing on the merits.